jcquevedo/SEBC-Security/challenge/README.md

 - Analysts can only read data on their line of business database
 - The data for each line of business will be encrypted in HDFS
-- Create all the Sentry SQL you need to restrict access (you can name the groups, databases, roles, etc. whatever you want provided it is clear what each represents) create role finance_managers;
+- Create all the Sentry SQL you need to restrict access (you can name the groups, databases, roles, etc. whatever you want provided it is clear what each represents)

+- create role finance_managers;
-create role finance_analysts;
+- create role finance_analysts;
-create role HR_managers;
+- create role HR_managers;
-create role HR_analysts;
+- create role HR_analysts;
+- grant role finance_managers to group finance_managers;
+- grant role HR_managers to group HR_managers;
-grant role managers to group managers;
+- grant role finance_analysts to group finance_analysts;
-grant role analysts to group analysts;
+- grant role HR_analysts to group HR_analysts;
+- grant all on finance_managers to role finance_managers;
-grant all on database managers to role managers;
+- grant all on HR_managers to role HR_managers;
-grant select on database analysts to role managers;
+- grant select on database finance_analysts to role finance_managers;
-grant select on database analysts to role analysts;
+- grant select on database hr_analysts to role hr_analysts;